Ozu-Beatmap-Toolset/ozu-cli/readme.md

-# Osu beatmap file parser
+# Ozu Cli

-A simple Osu beatmap tool to snap unsnapped objects to the timing grid.
+A set of beatmap tools in the format of a cli to help with beatmap creation.